ST Edge AI Core - Command-line Interface

 -d/--desc

-with the deployed c-model.
-Syntax:
+communicate with the deployed c-model.
+The syntax is

-.
-This option is required
+'<driver>[:parameters]'.
+This option is mandatory

-if the --mode target
+if the --mode target is specified.
+A typical use case

 --full